Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 ## Measurement name prefix

-# Configuring this adds a prefix to the measurement name
+# Configure this item to add a prefix to measurement names

 measurement_prefix = ""